giorginolab/vmd_plumed/doc/INSTALL.md

 ----------------------------------------

 VMD 1.9.1 comes with a very old version of Plumed-GUI pre-installed, which does not support PLUMED 2.0.
-To upgrade Plumed-GUI to the latest version, please follow the instructions provided below.
+Updating Plumed-GUI to the latest version is easy and  highly recommended.
+To upgrade Plumed-GUI, please follow the instructions provided below.

 Note that you will **need write privileges** in VMD's program directory.
 Should you lack write permissions, either ask your sysadmin, or perform a private installation of VMD.

+### How to upgrade (one-sentence version) ###

+Replace the _plumed0.9_ directory in VMD's plugins subdirectory with the current archive downloaded from GitHub.

+### How to upgrade (detailed version) ###

 1. Download and extract the latest Plumed-GUI release from GitHub.